joelngwt/joelngwt.github.io/resume.md

 - Worked with the product team to prioritize and unblock any tech related issues they might have.
 - Designed and implemented a new microservice utilizing Go, Kubernetes, and MongoDB to help lower the costs of the Google Geocoding API by approximately 60%.
 - Designed and set up a load testing environment using Locust to ensure that product updates have no performance issues.
+- Improved the annual uptime of the product by 0.15%.
 - Broke down product features into smaller technical tasks for junior developers to work on.

 **VersaFleet, Senior Software Engineer**<br />